 Registration is required for much of the orientation and welcome programming.
 You will receive more information about how to register via email on Aug.
 5.

-Attend an information session to learn more about the Manitoba International Student Insurance Plan (MISIP).
+Attend an information session to learn more about the Manitoba International Student Health Plan.
 Students will have the opportunity to ask questions.
 Frequently asked questions about the health insurance plan are also available.

 For ALL international students: